The Relationship Between SEO and Subdomains

 There are certain times when it makes much more sense to use sets of subfolders than it does to place everything in separate domains.
 They are also more convenient to set up with much hassle.
 Examples of when you should use a subfolder include:

-• When you want all of your analytics and interactions to stay under the same domain.
+• When you want all your analytics and interactions to stay under the same domain.

 • If you want an effective and convenient way to set up your site’s overall structure to keep it crawlable and easy to categorize.